JazminVidal/gop-dnn-epadb/README.md

 ## Notes on Kaldi-DNN-GOP

-Notes taken from run.sh file in Kaldi DNN-GOP official recipe:
+Notes adapted from run.sh file in Kaldi DNN-GOP official recipe:

-1. The outputs of the binary compute-gop are the GOPs and the phone-level features.
+1. The outputs of the binary compute-gop are the GOPs and the phone-level features (which we are not using).
 An example of the GOP result looks like:

                     4446-2273-0031 [ 1 0 ] [ 12 0 ] [ 27 -5.382001 ] [ 40 -13.91807 ] [ 1 -0.2555897 ] \
                                   [ 21 -0.2897284 ] [ 5 0 ] [ 31 0 ] [ 33 0 ] [ 3 -11.43557 ] [ 25 0 ] \
                                   [ 16 0 ] [ 30 -0.03224623 ] [ 5 0 ] [ 25 0 ] [ 33 0 ] [ 1 0 ]

 Results are in posterior format, where each pair stands for [pure-phone-index gop-value].
-For example, [ 27 -5.382001 ] means the GOP of the pure-phone 27 (it corresponds to the phone "OW", according to "phones-pure.txt") is -5.382001.
+For example, [ 27 -5.382001 ] means the GOP of the pure-phone 27 (which corresponds to the phone "OW", according to "phones-pure.txt") is -5.382001.

 2. The phone-level features are in matrix format: